 Seek care soon if:

-If your doctor thinks you are depressed, he or she will ask you questions about your health and feelings.
-This is called a mental health assessment.
+If your doctor thinks you are depressed, you may be asked questions about your health and feelings.
+Your doctor may have you fill out a form.
 Your doctor also may:

 Other treatments for depression include: